-I have decided to put together Shad on the Fly to create a website dedicated to fly fishing for shad, partially to help educate other fishermen that may be just starting to flyfish for this wonderful fish, and partially to help me aggregate the things I learn for my own use.
-It seems that each year when the shad start running, I learn something new as well as forget something I have learned in the past, and that forces me to go back and search again for what I am seeking.
-While I am far from an expert, I would like Shad on the Fly to become a repository of knowledge on the subject of fly fishing for shad, and I hope it will help anyone wanting to become a better shad fisherman.
+In 2015 I decided to build Shad on the Fly to create a website dedicated to fly fishing for shad, partially to help educate other fishermen that may be just starting to flyfish for this wonderful fish, and partially to help me aggregate the things I learn for my own use.
+It seems that each year when the shad start running, I learn something new and sometimes forget something I have learned in the past, and that forces me to go back and search again for what I am seeking.
+As my expertise has grown, I hope that Shad on the Fly has become a repository of knowledge on the subject of fly fishing for shad, and I hope it will help anyone wanting to become a better shad fisherman.

 While the bonefish has a special place in my heart (and frequently my dreams) and south Florida does offer fisheries where bones thrive, the logistics of travel and guides mixed with the responsibilities of family and career limit my time hunting for the silver ghost.
-The good news is that I have found a fish that makes a yearly migration, essentially to my front door, that allows me to focus, fixate, and otherwise “dork out” for several months of the year… the Shad!
+The good news is that I found a fish that makes a yearly migration, essentially to my front door, that allows me to focus, fixate, and fly fish for several months of the year… the American Shad!

 I started fly fishing for shad on the St. Johns River in Central Florida just a couple of months after returning from Belize.
 The guys up at Orlando Outfitters were kind enough to help me with flies, kayak accessible launches, and tactics.
 Since then I have come to love the yearly ritual of anticipation, reading, learning, fly tying, and finally fishing for this wonderful fish.